FoxxMD/komodo-import/README.md

 ## Overview

-Komodo Import is a small docker container that takes some user-provided configuration, reads **existing** folder structures on your machine, and generates TOML [Sync Resources](https://komo.do/docs/sync-resources) to use with Komodo.
+Komodo Import is a small docker container that takes some user-provided configuration, reads **existing** folder structures on your machine, and generates [Sync Resources](https://komo.do/docs/sync-resources) to use with Komodo.

 Current functionality:

 * [x] Generate TOML
    * [x] To Docker Logs
    * [x] To File
-* [ ] Generate Toml For...
+* [x] Generate Toml For...
   * [x] Stack
      * [x] "Files On Server" Stack types
      * [ ] Git Repo
-* [ ]  Import directly with Komodo API
+* [x]  Import directly with Komodo API
+  * [x] Create/modify Resource Sync
+  * [ ] Create/modify Stacks
+  * [ ] Create/modify Deployments

 ## Usage